ap728/R_saliva_analysis/README.md

 ### Description of File Contents
 ####    Pretty Interaction Plot ANOVA.R
 2 way interaction plot for ANOVA using ggplot2
 ####    Anxiety and Housekeeping Backups.R
-        saved to human and computer readable robjects for individual dataframes we worked on
+save to human and computer readable robjects for individual dataframes we worked on

 ### R files not yet pushed to github
 #### Loess_vs_regression_script.R